sendbird/quickstart-calls-directcall-android/README.md

 ## Introduction

 The `SendBirdCalls` framework enables realtime VoIP communication between app users.
-The repository contains a sample application intended to demonstrate a simple implementation of this framework.
-This document details how to get up and running using this sample application.
+This repository contains a sample application intended to demonstrate a simple implementation of this framework.
+This readme document details how to get up and running using this sample application.

 ## Prerequisites